acdmammoths/Intellij-Hadoop/README.md

 Then in a terminal, `cd` to the directory containing the `pom.xml` file, and run the following command:

 ```bash
 mvn package

 ```

 This command will build `WordCount-1.0-SNAPSHOT-jar-with-dependencies.jar` and save it in the `target` directory.
+If it fails, remove the `AppTest` file from the `src/test/java/` folder, and try again.

-To run your program, execute the following
+To run your Hadoop program, execute the following
 command:
 ```bash
 java -jar target/WordCount-1.0-SNAPSHOT-jar-with-dependencies.jar input output